MelSumner/ember-a11y-roadmap/rfc-research/attribute-support/0000-improved-aria-attribute-support.md

 - implement exceptions for only the two most common ones- `aria-labelledby` and `aria-describedby`
 - re-write the entire feature to give more granular control
 - update the guides to include scenario 3 as just the way it works.
+[PR 822](https://github.com/ember-learn/guides-source/pull/822)

 ## Unresolved questions